Natural Healing and Cancer Coexistence: A Paradigm Shift in Treatment

 In the framework of Korean medicine, health is defined by harmonious proportion — what we call homeostasis in Western terms, and what classical texts describe as the balance of Yin, Yang, and Qi.
 Cancer is, in this sense, a profound loss of proportion within the body’s own biological community.
 It does not poison the host from outside.
 It displaces the host’s functional biology from within.

 This distinction matters clinically.
-If cancer is an internal disruption rather than an external enemy, then treatment strategies modeled on warfare — search and destroy, maximum tolerated dose, total eradication — may be solving the wrong problem.
-Or more precisely: they may be solving the right problem with tools that create a parallel problem.
+If cancer is an internal disruption rather than an external enemy, then treatment strategies modeled on warfare — search and destroy, maximum tolerated dose, total eradication — may, in some situations, be solving the right problem with tools that create a parallel problem.

 3. The Paradox at the Core of Aggressive Oncology

 I want to be careful here, because this point is frequently misunderstood.
-I am not arguing that chemotherapy or radiation is wrong.
-I am arguing that they present a genuine medical paradox that practitioners and patients need to understand clearly before making treatment decisions.
+I am not arguing that chemotherapy or radiation is wrong — for many cancers they are the difference between life and death.
+I am arguing that they present a genuine medical paradox that practitioners and patients need to understand clearly while making treatment decisions with their oncology team.

 High-dose chemotherapy is highly effective at destroying rapidly dividing cells — including cancer cells.
 But many of the agents used are simultaneously classified as carcinogens.
-They damage healthy immune cells, suppress bone marrow function, and — critically — deplete the very natural healing capacity that determines whether a patient survives the treatment and recovers afterward.
+They damage healthy immune cells, suppress bone marrow function, and — critically — can deplete the very natural healing capacity that determines whether a patient recovers afterward.
+This is precisely why supportive care to protect that capacity matters, rather than a reason to decline the treatment.

 The paradox is not theoretical.
-Clinically, we see it regularly: a patient completes a successful chemotherapy course, scans show tumor reduction, and yet the patient deteriorates.
-Their immune system is compromised.
-Their gut microbiome is disrupted.
-Their energy reserves are exhausted.
-They have survived the cancer protocol but lost the biological resilience needed to sustain that survival.
+Clinically, we see it regularly: a patient completes a chemotherapy course, scans show tumor reduction, and yet the patient struggles to recover — immune system compromised, gut microbiome disrupted, energy reserves exhausted.
+The lesson is not to avoid the protocol but to protect the host through it, so the biological resilience needed to sustain recovery is still intact when treatment ends.

 4. From Conquest to Coexistence: The Emerging Paradigm